As you’d expect from an Outstanding Snowmobile Family, the Evanses are a dedicated bunch.

 “Snowmobiling is a big part of our lives,” said Justin Evans, father of the Outstanding Snowmobile Family of the British Columbia Snowmobile Federation (BCSF) Excellence Awards.
 “We try to give back as much as we can.
 We help out with numerous snowmobile clubs, put on a fundraiser for Central Okanagan Search and Rescue, go to just about every snowmobile club dinner meeting, organize and plan avalanche courses and do our best to promote our sport in a safe and fun manner.”

 The award-winning Evans household consists of Justin (age 30), Kyra (29), Paisley (5) and Brooklyn (2).
 Justin and Kyra live busy lives.
-They work full time, help with the family cattle ranch, barrel race (Kyra and Paisley), hill cross race in the Western Canadian Hillcross Association circuit (Justin, Kyra, Paisley), sit on numerous snowmobile club board of directors, volunteer with search and rescue, operate a groomer and ride 2,000 to 3,000 kilometres (1,243 to 1,864 miles) a season.
+They work full time, help with the family cattle ranch, barrel race (Kyra and Paisley), hill cross race in the Western Canadian Hillcross Association circuit (Justin, Kyra, Paisley), sit on numerous snowmobile club boards of directors, volunteer with search and rescue, operate a groomer and ride 2,000 to 3,000 kilometres (1,243 to 1,864 miles) a season.

 In order to achieve the level of commitment they currently possess, it takes generations of devotion.